mhiramat/mincs/README.md

 * *marten* is a shell script to manage uuid-based containers and images.

+* *ermine* is a micro linux bootimage for qemu.
+MINCS has ermine-breeder to build ermine/vmlinuz and initramfs.

 ## Pre-requisites

 - Posix shell (dash, bash, etc)